 Build Your Career Future

 Through a program that emphasizes hands-on learning putting theory into practice, and working with cutting-edge technologies, you'll gain critical technical skills (including knowledge of over 23 key applications, platforms, and programming languages, listed below) in addition to valuable soft skills such as communication and leadership that will help you stand out as a well-rounded software development professional.
 You'll also have the opportunity to differentiate your degree through a certificate in a specialization of your choice in C++ Programming, or Software Development.

 Academic Excellence and Recognition

-Champlain College Online is consistently ranked amount the best online programs by US News & World Report
+Champlain College Online is consistently ranked among the best online programs by US News & World Report

 Ranked among the Most Affordable Software Engineering programs